andre-ye/muadocs/pages/annotator_info.md

 Moreover, sessions will be split into two types: A and B. Participants will know which session type they are in.

+You can find out your annotator number, your session type, your group, and your session date in this [spreadsheet](https://docs.google.com/spreadsheets/d/1ooq0rPVBhkdJOXUsePa68Hk7pVB25mmtPTn0UrPGerU/edit?usp=sharing){:target="_blank"}.

 ## Session Logistics

 Sessions are scheduled across six days, all at the same time from 5:00 PM to 6:00 PM.